redReno/rpi-temp/README.md

 # To run
 cd temperature_sensor_c
-gcc -o main thermostat.c
+gcc -o rpi-temp.out thermostat.c
-./main (this runs the program once, and can be repeated)
+./rpi-temp.out (this runs the program once, and can be repeated)